 All CHC students need a CHC student ID card in order to check out books--the card serves as your library card.
-The student ID card can be obtained at the Student Senate Office, located right next to the Cafeteria.
+The student ID card can be obtained at the Student Life office located in the Crafton Center (CCR 153).
 The first student ID card is free, though you will need a copy of your registration statement showing fees paid for the current semester.

 For how long can I check-out books?

 All books from our main collection (on the 3rd floor of the LRC) check out for a period of 21 days.
 You may renew books if you need more time with them.
 Reserve books and materials have varying check-out periods (set by your instructors) of between 1 and 2 hours.
 These books do not leave the library and may only be renewed if no other student is waiting to check them out.

 What happens if I turn a book in late?
 Lose a book?